katcipis/sophia/notes/onmetal.md

 But I could be wrong, I'm not that knowledgeable with distributed systems.

+But summarizing, constraints, like scarcity of resources, forces you to minimalism and true simplicity, because without them you won't succeed.
+While unconstrained abundance allows any sort of mistake to pass with flying colors and to be seem as an good idea.

 ## Control

 I was always very intrigued on why Plan9/Inferno seemed to be ignored